-Analysis | Broncos to start Brett Rypien vs. Sam Darnold’s Jets with Trevor Lawrence looming over ‘TNF’
+Analysis | Broncos to start Brett Rypien vs. Sam Darnold’s Jets with Trevor Lawrence looming over TNF

 “Yeah, we’re going to start Mark — I mean Brett — I keeping calling him Mark at times because of his uncle,” the 62-year-old Fangio told reporters.
 “But we’re going to go with Brett.
 But we do have the ability to mix Jeff in there some in the game, if we feel like we need to.”

-After replacing Jeff Driskel Sunday in a home game against the Tampa Bay Buccaneers, Rypien completed his first eight passes for 53 yards.
+After replacing Jeff Driskel on Sunday in a home game against the Tampa Bay Buccaneers, Rypien completed his first eight passes for 53 yards.
 His ninth pass was intercepted in the end zone, and the Bucs were able to run out the clock over the final few minutes of a 28-10 win.

 Darnold said Monday that “having two pick-sixes or having any interceptions is unacceptable.”

 “But we’re looking forward to getting back at it with this quick turnaround,” he added.
-“We’re looking forward to having a really good game against Denver and we’re looking to get a win.”
+“We’re looking forward to having a really good game against Denver, and we’re looking to get a win.”

 Gase, who has quickly become a favorite of oddsmakers to be the first coach fired this season, responded tersely to a question Monday about that kind of speculation.